Kavyanov08/Calculator/README.md

 # Calculator
-Making a Simple Calculator using HTML,CSS and JavaScript
+Designing a Simple Calculator using HTML,CSS and JavaScript